|How do you use documentation throughout your workflow? Share your experience with us by taking this survey.|

 See in Glossary darkens to remind you of this.

-|Display||Click this to choose from a list of Cameras if you have multiple Cameras in the SceneA Scene contains the environments and menus of your game.
+|Display||Select this to choose from a list of Cameras if you have multiple Cameras in the SceneA Scene contains the environments and menus of your game.
 Think of each unique Scene file as a unique level.
 In each Scene, you place your environments, obstacles, and decorations, essentially designing and building your game in pieces.
 More info

 See in Glossary.
 This is set to Display 1 by default.
-(You can assign Displays to cameras in the Camera module, under the Target Display drop-down menu.)
+You can assign Displays to Cameras in the Camera module, under the Target Display drop-down menu.

-|Aspect||Select different values to test how your game will look on monitors with different aspect ratiosThe relationship of an image’s proportional dimensions, such as its width and height.
+|Aspect||Select different values to test how your game looks on monitors with different aspect ratiosThe relationship of an image’s proportional dimensions, such as its width and height.

 See in Glossary.
 This is set to Free Aspect by default.

-|Low Resolution Aspect Ratios||Check this box if you want to emulate the pixelThe smallest unit in a computer image.
+|Low Resolution Aspect Ratios||Enable Low Resolution Aspect Ratios to emulate the pixelThe smallest unit in a computer image.
 Pixel size depends on your screen resolution.
 Pixel lighting is calculated at every screen pixel.
 More info

-See in Glossary density of older displays: This reduces the resolution of the Game view when an aspect ratio is selected.
+See in Glossary density of older displays: this reduces the resolution of the Game view when an aspect ratio is selected.
 It is always enabled when the Game view is on a non-Retina display.

 |Scale slider||Scroll right to zoom in and examine areas of the Game screen in more detail.
-It also allows you to zoom out to see the entire screen where the device resolution is higher than the Game view window size.
-You can also use the scroll wheel and middle mouse button to do this while the game is stopped or paused.|
+This slider lets you zoom out to see the entire screen where the device resolution is higher than the Game view window size.
+You can also use the scroll wheel and middle mouse button to do this while the application is stopped or paused.|

-|Maximize on Play||Click to enable: Use this to make the Game view maximize (100% of your Editor Window) for a full-screen preview when you enter Play Mode.|
+|Maximize on Play||Click to enable: use this to maximize the Game view (100% of your Editor window) for a full-screen preview when you enter Play mode.|

-|Mute audio||Click to enable: Use this to mute any in-game audio when you enter Play Mode.|
+|Mute audio||Click to enable: use this to mute any in-application audio when you enter Play mode.|

-|Stats||Click this to toggle the Statistics overlay, which contains Rendering Statistics about your game’s audio and graphics.
-This is very useful for monitoring the performance of your game while in Play Mode.|
+|Stats||Click this to toggle the Statistics overlay, which contains Rendering Statistics about your application’s audio and graphics.
+This is very useful for monitoring the performance of your application while in Play mode.|

 |GizmosA graphic overlay associated with a GameObject in a Scene, and displayed in the Scene View.
 Built-in scene tools such as the move tool are Gizmos, and you can create custom Gizmos using textures or scripting.
 Some Gizmos are only drawn when the GameObject is selected, while other Gizmos are drawn by the Editor regardless of which GameObjects are selected.
 More info